aplesner/difflut/docs/DEVELOPER_GUIDE/tests.md

 #### 3. `experimental`

-Marks tests for new, in-development features.
-Excluded from CI runs.
+Marks tests for experimental features or training tests that may not work with current parameter choices.
+These tests are excluded from CI runs.

 ```python
 import pytest